juanfernandes/juanfernandes-uk/src/notes/pi-hole-and-new-router.md

 ---
 layout: "post"
-postImage: "/v1579162295/og.jpg"
-introClass: intro--sml
+introClass: "intro--sml"
-title: Pi-hole and New Router
+title: "Pi-hole and New Router"
-description: 'The next stage in my privacy control adventures is to setup Pi-hole at home. '
+description: "The next stage in my privacy control adventures is to setup Pi-hole at home."
 keywords:
   - privacy control
   - privacy
   - pi-hole
 date: 2020-02-14T00:00:00Z
-tags:
-- notes

 ---
 The next stage in my privacy control adventure is to setup Pi-hole at home.
-To do this I've had to buy a new router to replace the BT Home Hub because it doesn't let you change the DNS servers, which you need to do in order to point it at Pi-hole.
+To do this I've had to buy a new router to replace the BT Home Hub because it doesn't let you change the DNS servers, which you need to do in order to point it at Pi-hole.{.lead}

 New router has now been setup and the BT Home Hub is being used just for WIFI.